 Staying warm in a camper when it’s cold outside can be a challenge.
 You’ll probably want to add insulation to your van and definitely add another rug or carpet on the floor to keep it a little warmer.

-Even if you’re chasing the sunshine down in Spain, it can still get cold enough to need heating during winter and in the mountains it’s essential.
+Even if you’re chasing the sunshine down in Spain, it can still get cold enough to need heating in your camper during winter and in the mountains it’s essential.

 Many campsites in the mountains don’t have 16 amp electricity supply and so your electric heating might not work as well as you are used to.
 It also means you need to be selective about how much electricity you are using at once (you don’t want to be THAT van which is constantly tripping everyone’s electricity…)